 One of the biggest challenges with these medical air methods is that they don’t have flight plans and schedules conducive to permanently ensuring that favorable conditions are present.
 Therefore you often find that takeoff and landing conditions are less than ideal.

-Lump that in with the potentially liable parties highlighted above, and your list of typical reasons for these accidents is as follows:
+A lump that in with the potentially liable parties highlighted above and your list of typical reasons for these accidents are as follows:

 Los Angeles has laws governing how car accidents are handled, and these statutes have largely been left unchanged.

-Therefore, when a ground ambulance is taking a patient to the hospital crashes, evidence is taken for validation purposes, and medical attention is provided where necessary ahead of compensation negotiating.
+Therefore, when a ground ambulance takes a patient to the hospital crashes, evidence is taken for validation purposes, and medical attention is provided where necessary ahead of compensation negotiating.

-While death is certainly possible for the victims, there is a high likelihood that they’re going to survive.
+While death is certainly possible for the victims, there is a high likelihood that they will survive.
 Conversely, air ambulance accidents are more likely to have fatal implications.
 Even if they don’t, injuries tend to be severe.

-Even for experienced pilots and crew members, it’s a scary prospect to think that an air ambulance, which is supposed to be saving people by flying these hurt patients badly to the hospital, could be the reason for a life ending.
+Even for experienced pilots and crew members, it’s scary to think that an air ambulance, which is supposed to save people by flying these hurt patients badly to the hospital, could be the reason for a life-ending.

 Several references were made to the NTSB earlier.
 A part of what the body does is catalog data on each case where medevac planes or helicopters that transported patients were fatal for the victims.

-You could think of this as being for general information purposes, as well as for taking action from an informed standpoint in the disconnected and continental United States.
+You could think of this as being for general information and taking action from an informed standpoint in the disconnected and continental United States.

 Here are a couple of statistics to pay attention to: